theoriginalgri/ReactNativeLocalizationTransifex/README.md

 ## What it does

-This is a sample app that only contains two strings in centered in a view.
+This is a sample app that only contains two strings centered in a view.

 Translations are done for German, all other languages fall back to English.